UMWEDU/umw-careercenter-sync/_pages/employers.md

 Please follow these steps to request virtual interviews: <a href="https://support.joinhandshake.com/hc/en-us/articles/360045688654-Hosting-Virtual-Interviews">Hosting Virtual Interviews</a>

 </div>
-<h2>Marketing Requests</h2>
-We can assist with promoting your organization, events, and positions to students and alumni for free!
-Complete our <a href="https://www.umw.edu/careercenter/employers/employer-marketing-request/">Employer Marketing Request Form</a> at least 2 weeks prior to your event or application deadline.

-Questions?
-Contact Employer Relations Manager Rose Maddox at <a href="mailto:rwagner@umw.edu">rwagner@umw.edu</a>.
 <div class="one-half">
 <h2>Connect with Students Online</h2>
 Joining our social media accounts is a great way to reach out to students.